yomimono/rumprun/doc/config.md

 time_, with _argv[0]_ set to the name of the binary specified at bake time and _runmode_ set to the default value (run in foreground).

+For MirageOS unikernels, the _bin_ argument is meaningless, as is _runmode_.  _argv[]_ could potentially be passed to a running unikernel, although currently this is not supported in the MirageOS build system.

 ## env: Environment variables

     "env": {